According to The Biological Dictionary of Women in Science:

 1866

 At 18, Susan started school.
 Both Dr. Zakrzewska and Dr. Lucy Sewall were impressed by her intellect and aptitude for medicine and suggested she apply to Harvard.
-With recommendations from many local physicians Susan along with Sophie Jex-Black applied to Harvard.
+With recommendations from many local physicians Susan along with Sophie Jex-Blake applied to Harvard.
+Sophia began clinical visits at Massachusetts General Hospital during this time.

 1867

 Both women were denied admission to Harvard for the non reason as that they have never had women students previously.
-The women around Susan did not want her to settle for a second rate education and since no university in America with a traditional medical program would accept her as a student, she was forced to look elsewhere.
+The women around Susan did not want her to settle for a second rate education and since no university in America with a traditional medical program would accept her as a student.
+Drs.
+Zakrzewska and Sewall suggested she try at Zurich where it was becoming known that women students were heading there.

 ZURICH, May 6th, 1867.